Sara-Kuddah/AppleAcademyResources/README.md

     }
  ```

- ## We hope that tis API helps you , and we ar open for any feedback to make it better
+ ## WWe hope that this API helps you , and we are open for any feedback to make it better